Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Introduction

-Purely inspiral GW events, such as GW170817, spent substantially longer durations in the LVK frequency window (around 20 Hz to kHz) compared to typical BH binary events.
-For instance, the inspiral phase of GW170817 spans approximately 168\footnote{Inspiral duration estimated using the \texttt{calculate\_time\_to\_merger} function in \texttt{Bilby} software~\cite{bilby_paper}, from 20 Hz to the last stable orbit frequency $f_{\rm LSO}$ (see Eq.~(\ref{eq:flso}) of Appendix~\ref{sec: TaylorF2Ecck hf}). }~s, while that of the first GW event, GW150914, lasted a mere 0.7\textsuperscript{\ref{xx}}~s.
-Consequently, purely inspiral LVK events are particularly well-suited for exploring the effects of any residual orbital eccentricity, benefiting from their large number of GW cycles within the operational frequency windows of GW observatories~\cite{Favata2022}.
-In general, typical LVK binaries are expected to exhibit small residual eccentricities, less than $10^{-4}$, although NS binaries may display higher initial eccentricities~\cite{Kowalska11}.
+Inspiral-dominated GW events, such as GW170817, spend substantially more time in the LVK frequency window (around 20~Hz to kHz) than typical BBH events.
+For instance, the inspiral phase of GW170817 spans approximately 168\footnote{Inspiral duration estimated using the \texttt{findchirp\_chirptime} function in \texttt{gwsnr}~\cite{phurailatpam2025}, from 20~Hz to the last stable orbit frequency $f_{\rm LSO}$ (see $f_{\rm LSO}$ expression in Eq.~(\ref{eq:flso}) of Appendix~\ref{sec:TaylorF2Ecck_hf}).
+This is similar to the \texttt{calculate\_time\_to\_merger} function in \texttt{Bilby} and \texttt{SimInspiralTaylorF2ReducedSpinChirpTime} in \texttt{LALSimulation}. } ~s, while that of the first GW event, GW150914, lasted a mere 0.7\textsuperscript{\ref{xx}}~s.
+Consequently, inspiral-dominated LVK events are particularly well suited for exploring the effects of any residual orbital eccentricity, because they undergo a large number of GW cycles within the operational frequency windows of GW observatories~\cite{Favata2022}.
+In general, typical LVK binaries are expected to exhibit small residual eccentricities, less than $10^{-4}$, although BNS systems may display higher initial eccentricities~\cite{Kowalska11}.
 The small initial eccentricities are expected due to the efficiency of GWs in circularizing isolated eccentric binaries by rapidly radiating away angular momentum~\cite{Peters64}.
-Astrophysical considerations suggest that the detection of residual eccentricities in LVK events is crucial for distinguishing between the two possible astrophysical formation channels for stellar-mass compact binaries~\cite{Zevin2021}.
-In the isolated formation channel, compact binaries originate from the evolution of massive binary stars without external perturbation~\cite{Broekgaarden2021}, and astrophysical assessments indicate that their orbits should be circularized by the time their GWs enter the LVK frequency window~\cite{Belczynski16}.
+Astrophysical considerations suggest that the detection of residual eccentricities in LVK events can help distinguish between the two possible astrophysical formation channels for stellar-mass compact binaries~\cite{Zevin2021}.
+In the isolated formation channel, compact binaries originate from the evolution of massive binary stars without external perturbation~\cite{Broekgaarden2021}, and astrophysical assessments indicate that their orbits should be circularized by the time their GW signals enter the LVK frequency window~\cite{Belczynski16}.
 In contrast, compact binaries can evolve dynamically when BHs or NSs form binaries with other BHs or NSs in dense stellar environments~\cite{Sigurdsson1993}.
 Such systems include nuclear star clusters, globular clusters, young star clusters, or even the discs of Active Galactic Nuclei (for a detailed review, see Refs.~\cite{Sigurdsson1993,Miller2002,Rodriguez2016b,Antonini2016a, Antonini2016b,Askar2017, Haiman2009, Bartos2017}).
 It is argued that the presence of measurable initial orbital eccentricity should aid in distinguishing between these scenarios~\cite{Antonini2014, Rodriguez2016a, Wen2003, Antognini2014,Gultekin2004, OLeary2006, Haster2016, DOrazio2018, Fragione2019, Zevin2021, Breivik2016}.
 This understanding was the primary motivation behind early attempts to constrain the initial eccentricity of GW150914, as discussed in Ref.~\cite{GW150914_prop}.
-Significant work has gone into creating gravitational waveform models that incorporate the effects of orbital eccentricity\cite{Morras2025a, planas2025b, RomeroShaw2019, Nitz2020,Romero_Shaw_2020_GW190521, gayathri2022, Wu2020, Favata2022, OShea2023, RomeroShaw2021, Gamba2022, Bonino2023, iglesias2023, Klein2010, Klein_2018, Klein2021}.
-Such models have been applied to analyze GW signals observed by LIGO and Virgo, and they have also been used in recent studies to set bounds on initial eccentricities of a few LVK coalescence events\cite{BBG23, Morras2025b, planas2025a}.
+Significant work has gone into creating gravitational waveform models that incorporate the effects of orbital eccentricity~\cite{Morras2025a, planas2025b, RomeroShaw2019, Nitz2020,Romero_Shaw_2020_GW190521, gayathri2022, Wu2020, Favata2022, OShea2023, RomeroShaw2021, Gamba2022, Bonino2023, iglesias2023, Klein2010, Klein_2018, Klein2021}.
+Such models have been applied to analyze GW signals observed by LIGO and Virgo, and have also been used in recent studies to set bounds on initial eccentricities of a few LVK coalescence events~\cite{BBG23, Morras2025b, planas2025a}.